17 arrested in global sex trafficking ring targeting Thai women

 To lure the women out of Thailand, recruiters allegedly promised them a better life in the United States and a loan of between $40,000 and $60,000.
 Once in the US, they were required to pay off their debt using earnings from prostitution, the statement says.

-In some cases, the women owed even more money because the suspects allegedly demanded they get breast implants before leaving Thailand, adding the cost to the victims' debt.
+In some cases, the women owed even more money because the suspects allegedly demanded they get breast implants before leaving Thailand and added the cost to the victims' debt.

 Visa fraud